Poisson boundary of group extensions: Introduction and statement of main results

 \subsection{Metabelian groups and metabelian blocks}

-After applying the above theorem, we are left to determine which random walks on metabelian blocks are Liouville.
+After applying Theorem B, we are left to determine which random walks on metabelian blocks are Liouville.
 To address this question, we prove a new criterion for triviality of the boundary and a new criterion for non-triviality of the boundary.

 Our first new criterion is a {\it cautiousness criterion} for the Liouville property, see Theorem \ref{prop:cautious}.
 The argument uses in an essential way the Shannon -- McMillan -- Breiman type theorem (\cites{kaimanovichvershik, derriennic}), and its idea is sketched in the beginning of Section \ref{sec:cautious}.
-As one of the applications, we obtain Corollary \ref{cor:rank2rank1}, a version of which we formulate below. \begin{namedcor*}{ Corollary C} Let $G$ be an (amenable) linear group over $k$ which has a finite index upper-triangular subgroup $G'$.
-Suppose that none of the basic blocks of $G'$ contains a three dimensional wreath product as a subgroup.
-If the characteristic of $k$ is zero, we assume additionally that any basic block of $G'$ which contains $\mathbb{Z}^2\wr \mathbb{Z}$ as a subgroup is isomorphic to this wreath product.
-Then for any simple random walk (and any any symmetric finite second moment random walk) on $G$ the boundary is trivial. \end{namedcor*}
+As one of the applications, we obtain Corollary \ref{cor:rank2rank1}, a version of which we formulate below. \begin{namedcor*}{ Corollary C} Let $G$ be an (amenable) linear group over $k$ which has a finite index upper-triangular subgroup $G_2$.
+Suppose that none of the basic blocks of $G_2$ contains a three-dimensional wreath product as a subgroup.
+If the characteristic of $k$ is zero, we assume additionally that any basic block of $G_2$ which contains $\mathbb{Z}^2\wr \mathbb{Z}$ as a subgroup is isomorphic to this wreath product.
+Then for any simple random walk (and any symmetric finite second moment random walk) on $G$ the boundary is trivial. \end{namedcor*}

 One of the corollaries of Corollary $C$ is discussed in Corollary \ref{cor:variablesfield}.
-If $F$ is either a function field over at most $2$ variables in positive characteristic or $F$ is a function field over at most $1$ variable in characteristic $0$ then we prove that any (virtually) solvable group which is linear over F is Liouville: any finite second moment centered measure on this group has trivial boundary.
+If $F$ is either a function field over at most $2$ variables in positive characteristic or $F$ is a function field over at most $1$ variables in characteristic $0$ then we prove that any virtually solvable group which is linear over F is Liouville: any finite second moment centered measure on this group has trivial boundary.
 Observe that the case of transcendence degree $0$ recovers the previously known case of linear groups over $\mathbb{Q}$ (see \cite{schapira}; see also \cite{brofferioschapira} for the description of the boundary for random walks on $GL(n, \mathbb{Q})$).